js97/dockerizeme-analysis/README.md

 To automate the building and running, I added the [run_and_log_docker_images.sh](./run_and_log_docker_images.sh) script.
 > [!IMPORTANT]
 > The docker images will increase to large sizes (in total, several hundreds of GB).
 I currently just avoid this by enforcing that 5GB of disk space have to be free, and clean the images when the limit is hit.
-I aim to do this automatically in the future, feel free to adjust my script; if you are lazy, just adjust the `5` to how much GB you want to keep free on your disk in this line:
+I aim to do this automatically in the future, feel free to adjust my script; if you are lazy, just adjust the `5` to how much GB you want to keep free on your disk in this line [(see line 19)](./run_and_log_docker_images.sh):
 > ```bash
 > `DISK_AVAIL_GB_MIN=${DISK_AVAIL_GB_MIN:-5}`
 > ```